What do you need to know about portion sizes - Q&ALast Updated : 27 September 2018

 What about children?
 Surely their portions are smaller!

 That is right!
-How much food we need and therefore, the size of our portions varies depending on our weight, gender, health, and how active we are.
+How much food we need and therefore, the size of our portions varies depending on our weight, sex and gender, health, and how active we are.
 Do you remember a food pyramid?
 It can be used as a reference for children over 2 years old.
 Just remember, when adjusting a portion size for the little tummies, the overall balance of food groups should stay the same, it is the portion size that matters.
 We can still use hands as a guide to individual portions.
 For example, if a handful of berries is one portion, children will hold less and therefore consume less than the adults.
 What a useful measuring tool always in our pockets!

 How can we control the portion sizes?